Paris Hilton Stuns In Rainbow Bikini For Pride Month

-Paris Hilton sent a bright and bold message to her 12.2 million Instagram followers on Tuesday when she donned a rainbow bikini in honor of Pride month.
-The heiress posted an animated video to her Instagram account in which she stood in front of a moving rainbow heart.
+Paris Hilton sent a bright and bold message to her 12.2 million Instagram followers on Tuesday when she sported a rainbow bikini in honor of Pride month.
+The heiress posted a video to her Instagram page in which she stood in front of an animated rainbow heart.
 She held a glittery flag pole with a rainbow pride flag flying from it.

-Hilton wore a glittery rainbow bikini that matched the hue and the aesthetic of the flagpole.
+Hilton wore a sparkling rainbow bikini that matched the hue and aesthetic of the flagpole.
 The bikini top was a thin tube top that hugged her chest.
-The bottoms were basic bikini bottoms that rested high on her hips, accentuating her tiny waist.
+The bottoms were a basic bikini style that rested high on her hips, accentuating her tiny waist.

-Her bleach blonde hair tumbled down her shoulders, brushing the top of the tube top.
+Her bleach blond hair tumbled down her shoulders, almost brushing the tube top.
 Hilton’s jagged bangs fell into her face.
-Her makeup appeared simple with a dark lined eye and icy pink lips.
+Her makeup application appeared simple, with a dark lined eye and icy pink lips.

-Emblazoned in glittery letters next to Hilton’s face were the words “Love is Love.”
+Emblazoned in glittery letters next to Hilton’s face were the words “Love Is Love.”

-In the caption, Hilton used popular hashtags to indicate that the post was her celebration of Pride Month, which is celebrated in June each year, according to CNN.
-The monthlong celebration of the lesbian, gay, bisexual, transgender, queer, intersex, non-binary, gender non-conforming, pansexual, and asexual communities commemorates the riot at Stonewall Inn, a gay bar in New York City.
+In the caption, Hilton used popular hashtags to indicate that the post was her celebration of Pride Month, which is held in June each year, according to CNN.
+The month-long celebration of the lesbian, gay, bisexual, transgender, queer, intersex, non-binary, gender non-conforming, pansexual, and asexual communities commemorates the riot at Stonewall Inn, a gay bar in New York City.

-Hilton hasn’t always been such an ally to the LGBTQ+ communities though.
+Hilton hasn’t always been such an ally to the LGBTQ+ communities, though.
 According to Radar Online, Hilton was recorded saying some pretty awful things about gay men back in 2012.
-During a cab ride with a gay friend, Hilton made comments about how all gay men are promiscuous and “disgusting.”
+During a cab ride with a gay friend, Hilton made comments about how all gay men were promiscuous and “disgusting.”
 She went on to say that they “probably have AIDS.”

 After the audio was leaked by Radar Online, Hilton apologized profusely and insisted that she was a huge supporter of LGBTQ+ folks.